kazurayam/junit4ks/README.md

 2. It is OK for us to locate `*Test.groovy` files for unit-testing in the `Include/scripts/groovy` folder.
 3. We can use Eclipse to run JUnit.
 We can open a katalon project with Eclipse (not Katalon Studio)!
 The built-in feature of Eclipse will look after activating the JUnit tests and reporting the results.

-However I gave up this approach, because I foud I could not test my custom keyword, within Eclipse, which interacts with web sites via WebDriver.
+However I gave up this approach, because I could not test my custom keyword, within Eclipse, which interacts with web sites via WebDriver.
 See [this post](https://forum.katalon.com/t/how-to-write-katalon-studio-tests-with-intellij-idea-and-other-ides/15940/27) for detail.

 ### My third attempt